 Thomas Edison and Henry Ford came together to conceive a low price electric car intending to go into business together.
 It is believed the oil cartels offered Ford incentives to put petrol motors in his car eliminating the developement and production of the electric car.

 Thomas Edison's Nickel Iron batteries were used in S.R.
 Bailey's Electric Car in the first 1000 mile (1600kms) record breaking endurance distance trial in September 1910.
-The performance of this electric car and the batteries astonished many people considering they were runnning with petrol cars.
+The performance of this electric car and the batteries astonished many people considering they were runnning against petrol driven cars.

 Thomas Edison started the Edison Storage Battery Company in the early 1900's and manufactured Nickel Iron batteries for mining, railways, forklifts, electric vehicles, switchgear tripping, marine (including submarine), aircraft and miliatry applications and supplied governments across the world with his Nickel Iron batteries.